Cantemo/PortalGoogleMapsPlugin/README.md

 displays a google map in an iframe in the lower left hand corner of the item page, based on the EXIF GPS coordinates embedded in a photo.

+Please note that "Parse XMP" must be enabled in System Settings > Metadata Indexing when the file is ingested, otherwise all XMP data will be ignored.